Orange Pi RV2

 network_mode: host

-mkdir -p ~/homeassistant
+mkdir -p ~/homeassistant && cd ~/homeassistant

 docker compose up -d

-Example: MQTT Broker + Node-RED Stack
+MQTT + Node-RED + InfluxDB stack

 iot-stack/docker-compose.yml